 1. Peel and core apples.
-Then cut them into bite-sized pieces.
-(One large apple yields approximately one cup of cored diced apples.
-So if you’re using smaller apples, use about 6-7 cups of diced apples.)
+Then, either slice the apples, or cut them into bite-sized cubes.
 Place in large bowl and toss with lemon juice.
 Cover and set aside.

 2. In a large saucepan, whisk together remaining ingredients (water, maple syrup, arrowroot powder, vanilla extract, spices and salt), until well combined.
 Place on medium-high heat and bring to a simmer, while whisking constantly until the filling begins to thicken (about 2-3 minutes).

-3. Add the diced apples continue to gently simmer.
-Cook apples about 10-15 minutes until desired softness is reached.
-(If using the filling for a pie, cook apples just until they begin to soften, about 8-10 minutes.)
+3. Add the diced apples (or apple slices) and continue to gently simmer.
+Cook apples about 10 minutes until desired softness is reached.
+(If using the filling for a pie, cook apples just until they begin to soften.)